banesullivan/gendocs/README.rst

 ^^^^^^^^^^^^

 Want to easily create a new project that will build its own documentation?
-Try the ``gendocs`` Cookiecutter which will prompt you for your new projects details and create all the needed project structure for your new, automatically documented Python package.
+Try the ``gendocs`` Cookiecutter which will prompt you for your new project's details and create all the needed file structures for your new, automatically documented Python package.

 To create a new project, make sure you have Cookiecutter_ installed in your